Jiwchar Ganor

-Jiwchar Ganor (יבחר גנאור) is a professor in the Department of Geological and Environmental Sciences at Ben-Gurion University of the Negev, and currently serves as Dean of the Faculty of Natural Sciences.
+Jiwchar Ganor (יבחר גנאור) is a professor in the Department of Geological and Environmental Sciences at Ben-Gurion University of the Negev, and has served as Dean of the Faculty of Natural Sciences.

 Education

 Ganor received his B.Sc. (cum laude, 1983) in Geology and Biology and an M.Sc. in Geology (summa cum laude, 1986) from The Hebrew University of Jerusalem.
 The title of his M.Sc. thesis was Halite Islands in the Southern Basin of the Dead Sea.
 In his thesis, written under the supervision of Prof. Amitai Katz, he explored the formation of salt cones and mushroom-like structures in the southern basin of the Dead Sea.
 He showed that these structures were formed near depressions in the basin floor that contain warm and dense brines, which were formed by evaporation at the lake's surface.
 He suggested that bottom halite is dissolved in the warmer brines.
 Upon cooling, the extra load of halite is precipitated near the holes, forming the salt structure.

 Ganor earned his Ph.D. from The Hebrew University of Jerusalem (1991).
 The title of his Ph.D. thesis was The Influence of Fluids on Metamorphism in a Plate Collision Region (the Cycladic Massif, Greece).
 His research, conducted under the supervision of Prof. Alan Matthews and Prof. Zvi Garfunkel, studied metamorphic rocks on the Cycladic islands of Sifnos and Tinos (Greece).
 He showed that oxygen isotope compositional heterogeneities among high P/T rocks and retrograde overprinting assemblages reflect an original tectonostratigraphic signature and not the effects of fluid infiltration, as was previously thought.
 Based on the isotopic data, he concluded that outcrop- and layer-scale variations in the degree of retrograde metamorphic transformation were controlled by selective infiltration of small amounts of fluids.

 Ganor spent three years (1991–1994) as a postdoctoral associate in the group of Antonio C. Lasaga at Yale University's Department of Geology and Geophysics, where he studied the kinetics of dissolution of clay minerals.